Ejdo/Fitness-tracking-application/README.md

 # Fitness-tracking-application

-A simple fitness tracking application made in Vue.js, Node.js and Express.js
+A simple web application used for tracking fitness

+## Front End
+Vue.js together with Quasar framework was used for the front end.

+## Back End
+Back end is a node.js server with help from Express.js